cassiano/memoize-ts/README.md

 So, if you happen to have a recursive function imported from some external library, normally declared with `const`, and wish to memoize it, I must say that **you are out of luck, pal** 🤣🤣🤣.

-## Optional custom parameter-comparison function
+## Optional custom parameter-comparison callback function

-The `memoize()` HOF needs a way to check if an entry (combination of parameters) is already cached and for that is uses a highly generic, efficient and very powerful default comparison function.
+The `memoize()` HOF needs a way to check if an entry (combination of parameters) is already cached and for that is uses a highly generic, efficient and powerful default comparison callback function.

-Its default behavior is to compare each value individually with the standand `===` JS/TS's strict-equals operator, which basically deals with all primitive types, but the function also takes care of collection-like structures such as **objects**, **maps** (with all kinds of keys) and **arrays** of any depth.
+Its default behavior is to compare each value individually with the standand `===` JS/TS's strict-equals operator, which basically deals with all primitive types, but the function also takes care of collection-like structures such as **objects**, **maps** (with all kinds of keys) and **arrays**, of any depth.
 And you can freely and safely mix them all.

 **Classes** (in fact, class instances), **regular expressions**, **dates** and even **functions** are covered, too.

-**Circular data structures** are also supported (so there is no risk of the dreaded "Stack Overflow" error).
+**Circular data structures** are now fully supported (so there is no risk of the dreaded "Stack Overflow" error).

 All the following return `true`: